gonX/dustforce-wiki/website/_enemies/city/can-trash.md

 sprite_folder_name: trashcan
 ---

-When attackinng, it spawns three Trash bags in sequence before entering a cooldown period before it can attack again.
+When attacking, it spawns three Trash bags in sequence before entering a cooldown period before it can attack again.

 With good timing, a player can dash through it between the trash bags being fired without getting hit.